When Is It Too Late to Fix Spraddle Leg in Chicks?

 • Nutritional deficiencies in the parent birds (less common)

-Hatch day can be stressful—and a tricky hatch is one possible cause of spraddle leg.
-Here’s what to expect and how to troubleshoot if things go sideways.
+Hatch day can be stressful and a tricky hatch is one possible cause of spraddle leg.
+Here’s what to watch for and what you can do if things don’t go smoothly.

 If you intervene quickly, the chick’s tendons and muscles can usually be gently guided back into place while they’re still developing.